pybind/pybind11/README.rst

 In addition to the core functionality, pybind11 provides some extra
 goodies:

-- Python 3.5+, and PyPy3 7.3 are supported with an implementation-agnostic
+- Python 3.6+, and PyPy3 7.3 are supported with an implementation-agnostic
-  interface (pybind11 2.9 was the last version to support Python 2).
+  interface (pybind11 2.9 was the last version to support Python 2 and 3.5).

 - It is possible to bind C++11 lambda functions with captured variables.
 The lambda capture data is stored inside the resulting